Margaret of Valois: Early life

 During her teenage years, she and her brother Henry were very close friends.
 In 1568, leaving court to command the royal armies, he entrusted his 15-year-old sister with the defense of his interests with their mother.

 Delighted with this mission, she fulfilled it conscientiously, but Henry showed no gratitude upon his return, according to her Memoirs.
 He had suspicions of a secret romance between Margot and Henry of Guise and their presumptive plan of marriage.
 When the royal family found this out, Catherine and Charles beat her and sent Henry of Guise away from court.
 This episode is perhaps at the root of a "lasting brotherly hatred" between Margaret and her brother Henry, as well as the equally lasting cooling of relations with her mother.

 Some historians have hinted that the duke was Margaret's lover, but nothing confirms this.
 In the sixteenth century, a king's daughter had to remain a virgin until her marriage for political reasons.
 Surely after their marriage she was not faithful to her husband, however, it is difficult to discern what is true or invented about her extramarital affairs.
 Many have no basis, others were simply platonic.
-Most of Margaret's alleged adventures are the result of pamphlets that have had to politically discredit her and her family.
+Most of Margaret's alleged adventures are the result of pamphlets printed with the intent to politically discredit her and her family.

-The most successful defamation was Le Divorce Satyrique (1607), which described Margaret as a nymphomaniac: nevertheless, these defamatory accusations do not stand up to a careful examination of the sources.
+The most successful defamation was Le Divorce Satyrique (1607), which described Margaret as a nymphomaniac.